 How To Reinstall Trial Software After the Free Trial Has Ended

 Below are just some of the ways you can reinstall trial software after the free trial has ended.
 Not all methods will work in all circumstances, as different developers use varying methods to track trials.
 You will have to experiment with each to find what works for you.
 However, regardless of what method you use, the first thing to do is to copy your data files – the work you’ve done with the program – to a separate drive (perhaps a USB flash drive) so that your work will still be available.

-Use a file uninstaller
+Use a File Uninstaller

 - Type ‘regedit’ into the Windows search bar.